Medically reviewed by Drugs.com. Last updated on Jan 31, 2022.

 There are five types of psoriatic arthritis.
 They are classified by their severity, whether both sides of the body are equally affected and which joints are involved.

-Psoriatic spondylitis – One or both sacroiliac joints (the joints linking the spine and pelvis at the lower back), and sometimes other spine joints, are inflamed, causing morning stiffness in the back.
+- Psoriatic spondylitis – One or both sacroiliac joints (the joints linking the spine and pelvis at the lower back), and sometimes other spine joints, are inflamed, causing stiffness and limited motion in the involved joints, especially in the morning.

 Although each type of psoriatic arthritis is somewhat distinct, some people show a blending of symptoms or have more than one type.

 Psoriasis can develop before or after the arthritis, but psoriasis develops first in about 75% of cases.
 A person may begin to get morning joint stiffness before the arthritis is recognized.
-People who have psoriasis that involves the nails, especially nail pitting, are much more likely to develop arthritis than those without this problem (50% versus 10%).
+People who have psoriasis that involves the nails, especially nail pitting, are much more likely to develop arthritis than those without this problem (affecting up to 50% of people with psoriasis with nail involvement).

 Psoriatic arthritis can affect other parts of the body.
 For example, fatigue and anemia are common in people with active psoriatic arthritis.
 Frequently, the arthritis is accompanied by inflammation of tendons and the spots where tendons attach to bones, such as in the heel or fingers.